Do you have a young child with a delay or disability? The Birth to 3 Program is here to support you.

 Developmental screening and support is a service offered to Waukesha County residents who have children under five years old and who wonder if their child is reaching developmental milestones on time.
 Common questions include: What does it mean when my child is not walking by 12 months?
 How many words should my 15-month old be saying?

-Our developmental screening and support services provides resources, at no cost, to help parents and caregivers care for infants and toddlers.
+Our developmental screening and support services provide resources, at no cost, to help parents and caregivers care for infants and toddlers.
 Services include:

 - Information on typical child development and suggestions on appropriate early childhood activities.